How to Make a Wrist Splint for Carpal Tunnel

 Step #5

-Moreover, slowly remove the tape’s backing and stick it firmly to your arm while the palm is facing downward.
+Once again, fully extend your arm; however, this time, the palm is facing downwards.
+Slowly remove the tape’s backing and stick it firmly to your arm while the palm is facing downward.
 Make sure you don’t apply any tension while sticking the tape to your arm.

 Step #6

 You need a third piece of tape for your arm.
-Cut the third piece of tape of the same size as the other two pieces; however, there will be no holes cut into it for your fingers.
+Cut the third piece of tape to the same size as the other two pieces; however, there will be no holes cut into it for your fingers.

 Step #7